steffjenl/com.ubnt.unifiprotect/README.md

 ## Troubleshooting / FAQ
 * Q: I am using UniFi® Dream Machine Pro and can't connect.
-* A: You must select 'Use Proxy' in the Application Settings.
+* A: You must select 'UnifiOs' in the Application Settings.

 * Q: